Meet the designers behind Lift, an interactive lighting feature by Patten Studio at The Shop at A/D/O on June 2 from 5-7pm.

 The motion of the petals is achieved using nitinol shape memory alloy.
 Nitinol wire shrinks in length by a small amount when heated past a certain temperature.
 To lift a petal, a circuit sends electricity through the wire, causing it to heat and contract, in turn pulling the petal up.
 Lift does not use any motors and as a result the motion is completely silent.
 The nitinol, also known as “muscle wire,” gives the motion a fluid, organic quality.

 Restaurant Norman will be serving dinner with wine specials from 5-6.

-RSVP for 15% off your purchase.
+RSVP for 15% off your purchase on select items.